mynorjrv/c-learning/Essentials-1/Essentials-1.md

 # Basic data types, operations and flow control (decision statements)

+## Floating-point number

+> Kind of funny that a couple of days ago I watched a video about [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) and why floating-point arithmetic is strange xd

+We briefly talked about floats before, they are a type designed to represent and store numbers that have a **non-empty decimal fraction**.

+They are number that have or may have a fractional part after the decimal point (the definition is very poor xd).
+But examples are "two and a half" or "zero point four".

 # Flow control (loops), typecasting

 # Switch, arrays, pointers and basics of strings